GA-repos/git-github/README.md

 This gets the latest copy of our code off of the master branch of our original repository.

-## Editing on GitHub
+## Editing on Git Enterprise

 Hey!
-See that little pencil button on the top of a page on GitHub!?
+See that little pencil button on the top of a page on Git Enterprise!?
 That looks like it's used to change the text and will help us, right?!

 ![Edit Pencil](https://i.imgur.com/Drt2g9u.png)

 Wrong!
 DON'T EVER USE THAT!
-Regardless of how small the changes are, you never want to edit ON GitHub.
+Regardless of how small the changes are, you never want to edit ON Git Enterprise.
 You always want to make changes locally and push them.

-The reason we never want to do that is if you edit in the cloud, our local repo and GitHub repo become out of sync and it breaks convention.
+The reason we never want to do that is if you edit in the cloud, our local repo and Git Enterprise repo become out of sync and it breaks convention.

 ## Additional Resources